About The Awards

 Volunteer of the Year

 The Volunteer of the Year award is presented to a volunteer who has provided an exceptional service to the game and made a measurable difference in their community.
 The winner will have demonstrated the NRL's beliefs of inclusivity, positivity, unitedness and discipline.

-This year's winners are Max and Lorna Dawes from Coffs Harbour Comets Rugby League Club.
+Last year's winners were Max and Lorna Dawes from Coffs Harbour Comets Rugby League Club.
 From President to Secretary, Ground Announcer to Canteen Coordinator, Max and Lorna have made a difference in every corner of the Comets.

-This year's award is proudly supported by Coca Cola Amatil.
+Last year's award was proudly supported by Coca Cola Amatil.